gerbsec/gerbsec.github.io/_posts/2023-1-28-htb-under-construction.md

 ```

 - this one does some interesting things with privatekeys and publickeys.
 - the vulnerability here is that the server is accepting an HMAC256 verification when it used RSA256 to sign.
-I can use the public key that I have and the tool called RSAtoHMAC to resign my own payloads.
+I can use the public key that I have and the tool called [RSAtoHMAC](https://github.com/cyberblackhole/TokenBreaker/blob/master/RsaToHmac.py) to re-sign my own payloads.
 - registering an admin:admin account and decoding the jwt token:

 ```json